Ray L. Watts: 2020–2023

 On November 18, 2022, Watts sent a campuswide email with accompanying video expressing Thanksgiving greetings and gratitude to the UAB community.
 The message read in part, "In this season of Thanksgiving, I enjoy pausing to reflect on the challenges we have overcome and give thanks for the blessings we enjoy.
-Across our great university and Health System that together are UAB, 2022 has been a year filled with tremendous accomplishments as we continued to make a positive difference in countless people’s lives in Birmingham, across Alabama and around the world.
+Across our great university and Health System that together are UAB, 2022 has been a year filled with tremendous accomplishments as we continued to make a positive difference in countless people's lives in Birmingham, across Alabama and around the world.
 I am grateful for your hard work and excellence that make it possible to teach and learn, research, care for patients, and meet the varied and complex needs of our campus, as well as our local and global communities."

+The year 2023 marked a decade since Watts assumed office in February 2013, making him the longest-serving president in UAB history.
+UAB Magazine published a special spring edition in March 2023 entitled "A Decade of Growth: President Ray L. Watts Celebrates 10 Years of UAB Achievements."
+Various local and state media outlets heralded the milestone with feature stories as well, including AL.com and Birmingham Business Journal.
+Watts sent a mass email to all faculty, staff and students with the subject line "Gratitude for a Decade of Achievement" and held a picnic on the Campus Green to thank the campus community.
+Highlights from the UAB Magazine special edition included: